rodrigojorquera/CarND-LaneLines-P1/writeup_RJ.md

 - Step 3: Applied Canny edge detection.
 - Step 4: Set a specific area (Masking) to process only that region of interest.
 - Step 5: Ran the Hough transform to the lines.
-- Step 6: Converted the lines into straight lines.
-- Step 7: Smoothing the result with a moving average filter.
-- Step 8: Plot the lines on top of the image.
+- Step 6: Smoothing the result with a moving average filter and plot the lines on top of the image.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by:

-- Separate the right and left line based on their slope
+- Calculate the current slope
+- Checked if the value of the slope is negative or positive (right or left)
-- Average the line ending x,y coordinates for each side
+- Stored the current value of the coordinates
-- Calculate the slope and intercept of each average line
+- Calculate the average of negative and positive slope
-- Using the slope and intercept, extend the lines to the bottom and apex of the lane
+- Using the slope and intercept, extend the lines
 - Update the moving average of the last few lines and the new lines
 - Plot the moving average lines